Oppam: Plot

 Jayaraman was born blind, but has a heightened sense of smell, hearing and touch and is an expert in the martial art of kalaripayattu.
 Part of a large family, he works as a lift operator and caretaker in Kochi apartment building and is struggling to earn money for his sister's wedding.
 Jayaraman is loyal to Krishnamoorthy, a retired Supreme Court chief justice who lives in the building, and accompanies Krishnamoorthy unquestioningly on a long search for someone.
 On one trip, Krishnamoorthy tells Jayaraman the story behind his search.
 Years ago, a man named Vasudevan was imprisoned by Krishnamoorthy for a crime he did not commit; the judge followed the letter of the law, although he knew that Vasu was innocent.

-As a result, Vasu's family poisoned themselves.
+As a result, Vasu's family committed suicide by poisoning.
 Vasu becomes an insane with grief, resolves to avenge his loss and tells Krishnamoorthy that he will kill him and his family.
-Vasu has been released from prison, and Krishnamoorthy feels threatened.
+Vasu has been released from prison and Krishnamoorthy feels threatened.
 Krishnamoorthy has a young daughter, Nandini, and is afraid that Vasu will kill her if he learns of her existence.
 To keep her safe, he sent her to a convent school and she knows nothing about him.
 Nandini's only link to her father is via Jayaraman, who frequently visits her at Krishnamoorthy's request.
 She asks Jayaraman about her father at each visit, and he replies that he will bring him the next time.
 Krishnamoorthy asks Jayaraman to help him transfer money from his bank account to another account he opened for Nandini.